 If your feet don’t have a visible arch, you have a condition known as flat feet.
 Flatfeet doesn’t always present health problems, but it does increase your risk of gait and posture problems, as well as musculoskeletal pain.
-At South Texas Podiatrist in San Antonio, Texas, Eddie Davis, DPM, regularly works with patients to diagnose and treat flatfeet.
+At South Texas Podiatrist in the Stone Oak area of San Antonio, Texas, Eddie Davis, DPM, regularly works with patients to diagnose and treat flatfeet.
 To make your appointment, call the office or click the online booking tool today.

 Flatfeet is a common foot problem characterized by flat or nonexistent arches.
 If the sole of your foot touches the ground when you stand up, you probably have flatfeet.